prizraksarvar/ndpi-netfilter/nDPI-patch/README.md

 giving you insight on which kernel version you are building with.

 To rollback:
-1. Install 5.4 kernel then reboot
+1. Install the 5.4 kernel then reboot
     ```
     $ sudo apt install linux-generic
     $ reboot
     ```
-1. Log back in and list the kernel packages
+1. Log back in and list the kernel packages for the version you are using
     ```
-    $ dpkg --list | grep linux
+    $ dpkg --list | grep <version>
     ```
-1. Remove 5.8 headers, modules, modules-extra packages and reboot again
+1. Remove the `headers`, `modules`, and `modules-extra` packages for the version you were using and reboot again
     ```
     $ sudo apt remove <package1> <package2> ...
     $ reboot